michelpereira/awesome-open-source-games/README.md

 - [Shape Experiment](https://github.com/binarymax/shape) - The shape recognition reflex game.
 - [Sliding Puzzle](https://github.com/gamedolphin/sliding_puzzle) - Sliding blocks puzzle game.
 - [Sudoku JavaScript](https://github.com/baruchel/sudoku-js) - A Sudoku puzzle game with a clean design and mobile devices in mind.
-- [Swap](https://github.com/nmoroze/swap) - New(award winning) take on the classic tile-based puzzle game, where you change which character you're controlling to reach your goal.
+- [Swap](https://github.com/nmoroze/swap) - New take on the classic tile-based puzzle game, where you change which character you're controlling to reach your goal.
 - [TransCube](https://github.com/jeroenverfallie/ggo13-transcube) - 2d puzzle platformer based on the concept of transforming into different "blocks", with their unique properties, and making you way to the end of the level with the provided transformations.
 - [Untrusted](https://github.com/AlexNisnevich/untrusted) - Meta-JavaScript adventure game by Alex Nisnevich and Greg Shuflin.
 - [Matching Pairs](https://github.com/gamedolphin/matching-pairs) - Made in HTML5 using Phaser as the framework, original assets and generated music.